Zoobdude/target-pactice/README.md

 * Different game modes.
 Rather than
 * High score.
 Store the the lowest time in a file to be used as a high score.
 * Introduce the B button as a Fire Button
+* Currently the time ellapsed only updates when a button is pressed.
+This means it can be very outdated if no buttons are pushed for a while.
+A partial update could be used every second to keep the timer updated.